neurodata/neurodata.io/content/about/conduct.md

 $order: 6
 ---

-Our team is dedicated to providing a harassment-free experience for everyone, regardless of the following.
+Our team is dedicated to providing a harrassment-free experience for everyone (see [wikipedia's definition of harrassment for details](https://en.wikipedia.org/wiki/Harassment), regardless of the following:

 - age
 - disability